“How do you calculate your score on the California Bar Exam? How does grading work? i WeNt tO lAw ScHoOL bEcAusE i SuCk aT mAth LOL”

 First of all, stop using this self-deprecatory language.
 You took the SAT and a shitload of math classes until you were old enough to drive.
 You can do basic math.
 Or “maths” if you’re British and like to make words unnecessarily complicated (Worcestershire sauce anyone?)

-If you’re frustrated and confused by the numbers, let me put a rest to this once and for all.
+But if you’re frustrated and confused by the numbers, I’m happy to put a rest to this once and for all.

 Knowing how your bar exam works is one of the foundations in your quest to pass the exam.
 Study not just the law—but also the rules if you want to win the game.